Clarilab/guide/quickstart.md

 As an administrator, you can switch between all KYCnow records as well as your own.

-Other users can only see those KYCnow records they created themselves.
+Other users, if not given the permission, can only see those KYCnow records they created themselves.

 ---